MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-cloud-shell-bash.md

 Terraform supports several options for authenticating to Azure.
 The following options are covered:

-- [Option #1: Authenticate via Microsoft account](#option-1-authenticate-via-microsoft-account) - Recommended when using Terraform interactively.
+- [Option #1: Authenticate via a Microsoft account](#option-1-authenticate-via-microsoft-account) - Recommended when using Terraform interactively.
-- [Option #2: Authenticate via Azure service principal](#option-2-authenticate-via-azure-service-principal) - Recommended when using Terraform from code.
+- [Option #2: Authenticate via an Azure service principal](#option-2-authenticate-via-azure-service-principal) - Recommended when using Terraform from code.

-### Option #1: Authenticate via Microsoft account
+### Option #1: Authenticate via a Microsoft account

 1. Run [az login](/cli/azure/account#az_login) without any parameters and follow the instructions to log in to Azure.